fossasia/eventyay-tickets/doc/administrator/installation.rst

   production.
 Given the choice, we'd recommend to use PostgreSQL.
 * A `redis`_ server, if you want to use pretalx with an asynchronous task runner or improved caching.
+* If you are installing pretalx from source rather than from a pre-built wheel on PyPI, you will also need `nodejs`_.

 We assume that you also have the usual security measures in place, such as a firewall.
 If you're new to Linux and firewalls, we recommend that you start